What you eat before a workout can make a big difference in how fast you move and how long you can go during the workout itself.

 Did you know that what you eat after a tough workout matters, too?

 That’s right!
 Choose if and what you eat after a workout carefully, because that’s when your muscles are repairing themselves and your energy stores need to be replenished.
 The right foods can help or hinder this process, enabling you to recover faster and have more energy in general.

 - A workout that’s less than one hour may not require a post-workout meal.

-- Exercising while fasting (and thus avoiding a post-workout snack) has no negative effects on muscle mass and provides other metabolic benefits.
+- Exercising while fasting (and thus avoiding a post-workout snack) has and provides .

 Athletes as well as those doing longer workouts will likely need a post-workout snack for ideal recovery.

 As a staple food group, dairy is a top choice for many people as a pre- or post-workout snack.
 So, is dairy — and more specifically, yogurt — really a good choice for you?

 What are the benefits of yogurt?